 - 12.2.1 Bereavement Leave A fully-benefited employee may use up to a total of 40 hours of paid administrative leave per occurrence in the event of death in the employee's immediate family.
 It is expected that such leave will be taken during or within 60 days of death, or longer with Human Resources Director or designee review and approval.
-Leave is pro-rated by an employee's FTE. - 12.2.2 Family and Medical Leave The City will follow the provisions of the federal Family and Medical Leave Act (FMLA), the Washington Family Leave Law and the Washington Family Care Act as applicable.

-- 12.2.3 Jury or Witness Leave Necessary leave shall be allowed by the City Manager to permit any employee to report for duty to serve as a member of a jury, or as a non-party witness to an incident arising while the employee is performing his/her duties assigned by the Employer The employee shall receive from the Employer, as compensation during this leave period, the amount of his/her regular salary over the compensation received by the employee for such jury duty.
+Leave is pro-rated by an employee's FTE. - 12.2.2 Family and Medical Leave The City will follow the provisions of the federal Family and Medical Leave Act (FMLA), the Washington Paid Family and Medical Leave Act and the Washington Family Care Act as applicable. - 12.2.3 Jury or Witness Leave Necessary leave shall be allowed by the City Manager to permit any employee to report for duty to serve as a member of a jury, or as a non-party witness to an incident arising while the employee is performing their duties assigned by the Employer The employee shall receive from the Employer, as compensation during this leave period, the amount of their regular salary over the compensation received by the employee for such jury duty.
 Employees shall be required to report for work for any portion of their regularly scheduled shift during which they are not actually serving on a jury or waiting to be impaneled. - 12.2.4 Domestic Partner FMLA-Like Leave: The Family and Medical Leave Act does not cover employees' domestic partners or the children of domestic partners.
-However, the City will allow employees with domestic partners FMLA-like leave according to HRPPM 10.17.1.1. - 12.2.5 Qualifying Military Exigency Leave will be provided to employees as allowed by law. - 12.2.6 Effective January 1, 2020, a paid family and medical leave benefit will be available to eligible employees according to the provisions of RCW 50A and the Employer's pertinent policies and procedures.
-Effective January 1, 2019, the employee's share of the premiums for paid family and medical leave and any surcharges will be collected through a payroll deduction and remitted to the Employment Security Department of Washington State as provided in RCW 50A.
+However, the City will allow employees with domestic partners FMLA-like leave according to HRPPM 10.17.1.1. - 12.2.5 Qualifying Military Exigency Leave will be provided to employees as allowed by law. - 12.2.6 WA Paid Family and Medical Leave benefit will be available to eligible employees according to the provisions of Title 50A RCW and the Employer's pertinent policies and procedures.
+The employee's share of the premiums for paid family and medical leave and any surcharges will be collected through a payroll deduction and remitted to the Employment Security Department of Washington State as provided in Title 50A RCW.
+The parties agree that bargaining unit employees will pay the premium rates and share as set by the Washington State Employment Security Department.
+Should the city seek to lower the employee contribution rate from what has been determined by the Department, then the parties agree to reopen this section.